TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

 Throughout these experiences, Peter remained a culturally-sensitive and gracious guest.
 Unlike many travellers or travelling professionals, he recognized that he wasn’t there to impose his ways, but to learn from the wisdom and insight of others.

-And then, he would share his experiences with the entire world so everyone could benefit from what he had discovered:
+And then, he would share his experiences with the world so everyone could benefit from his discoveries:

 - “Losing yourself (and everything else) in Luang Prabang,” by Peter McSheffrey (Ottawa Citizen, 2011)